qouteall/immptl/docs/wiki/Miscellaneous.md

 ### Iris Shader Compatibility

-Immersive Portals roughly works with some Iris shaderpacks.
+Immersive Portals mod roughly works with some Iris shaderpacks.
 Not all shaderpacks are compatible (Sildurs Vibrant shader and path tracing shaders are incompatible).
-It's recommended to use BSL shader.

-It's recommended to turn off settings such as TAA, Anti-Aliasing, Motion Blur in the shaderpack's settings.
+It's recommended to turn off settings such as TAA, Anti-Aliasing and Motion Blur in the shaderpack's settings.

 ![](./shader_compat.png)